General Messages > General Topics > Life of Faith

 True quality of faith is revealed when a believer perseveres in the midst of trying times.
 When circumstances are very painful and difficult, when we are puzzled by what is happening, can we continue to affirm our trust in God, and with conviction sing “Faith is the Victory” and “Great is Thy faithfulness”?

 The foundation of true faith must rest on knowledge, not on imaginations or falsehood.
-But even as a building rises above the foundation, the life of faith must on occasions go beyond what we can fully understand on the basis of knowledge.
-The beauty of faith that really shines through is when we are able to go on from that foundation of knowledge and trust God and abide by His word even when we do not fully comprehend why certain things should happen and why the Lord brings us through a certain path.
+But the life of faith must on occasions go beyond what we can fully understand.
+The beauty of faith really shines through when we are able to go on from that foundation of knowledge and trust God even when we do not fully comprehend why the Lord should bring us through a certain path.

 The Lord Jesus - supreme example of faith

-When we face times like this, when it is very difficult to endure and to go on in life, it is helpful for us to meditate on the death of the Lord Jesus Christ on the Cross.
-The Son of God, the righteous, perfect Man died what appears to be a miserable death on the Cross.
-It seems a terrible defeat; it seems that His life of purity and righteousness had been lived in vain.
-As far as the physical eyes can see, Satan had triumphed.
-But in reality it is the greatest triumph of faith over the works of the devil.
+When we face difficult times and find life hard-going, it is helpful to meditate on the Cross.
+The Son of God, the righteous, perfect Man, died what appears to be a miserable and terrible death on the Cross.
+It seems a horrible defeat.
+It seems that His life of purity and righteousness had been lived in vain.
+From all appearances, Satan had triumphed.
+But in reality, this is not so, as Hebrews 2:14 tells us.

 Hebrews 2:14